 There are also areas in the city that are highly suitable for retirees looking for a calmer way of life, the opportunity to live in a quiet house with a gorgeous garden and to embrace all that the nature surrounding Varna offers.

 You can meet other expats in Varna by attending organized events or joining Facebook groups like Expats in Varna, with nearly 3,000 members.

 Best areas to live in Varna

-Expat retirees will feel wonderful in areas like Trakata, Vinitsa, or Briz – quieter neighbourhoods with stunning properties for rent and purchase.
+Expat retirees will feel wonderful in areas like Trakata, Vinitsa, or Briz – quieter neighborhoods with stunning properties for rent and purchase.
 Trakata is famous for having various beautiful houses with spacious gardens.

-Younger people prefer the city’s central areas or neighbourhoods like Chataldzha, Red Square, Levski, or the zone around the cathedral.
+Younger people prefer the city’s central areas or neighborhoods like Chataldzha, Red Square, Levski, or the zone around the cathedral.

 Areas to avoid

 Of course, there are always two sides to a coin, and the city also has a few places that it’s best to avoid.